blbadger/blbadger.github.io/mandelbrot-set.md

 do not diverge (go to positive or negative infinity) but instead are bounded upon many iterations at a starting value of $z = 0$.
 Thus the Mandelbrot set is very similar to the Julia set but instead of fixing $a$ and ranging about $z$, the starting value of $z$ is fixed at 0 and the value of $a$ is ranged about the complex plane.

-Let's compute $\mathscr M$!
+Let's compute $\mathscr M$.
 As for the [Julia sets](/julia-sets.html), the simplest way to do this is to initialize a complex plane as an `ogrid` array in numpy, with the difference being that `a` is assigned to this array, not `z`, which is instead asigned to an identically sized array of 0s.

 ```python
 #! python3